-Museum Studies Program
+Museum Studies Certificate

-Undergraduate Certificate in Museum Studies
+Why get a Certificate in Museum Studies?

-A certificate in Museum Studies provides a broad foundation of knowledge that is becoming increasingly desired in the museum field.
+A Certificate in Museum Studies provides a broad foundation of knowledge that is becoming increasingly desired in the museum field.
 Museum Studies courses introduce students to the spectrum of museum endeavors, from organization and mission planning to institutional histories and current developments within the field.
 Most courses developed by the program offer hands-on experience in exhibition planning and design, collection management, educational programming, community development, and administration, so students graduate with the skills necessary for continuing their involvement with museums, whether it is on a personal or professional level.